This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA. Article updated August 22, 2024.

 A SPAC is a so-called Special Purpose Acquisition Company.
 Although they have been around since the early 1990’s, they have become very popular in the past year.

 In 2016 there was only 5 SPAC’s completed.
 In 2020 there were 65 completed and 13 transactions pending.
-In the first HALF of 2021 there were 61 completed and 153 transactions pending.
-Talk about growth!
+In the first HALF of 2023 there were 219 formed.
 (1)

 A SPAC is also known as a ‘blank-check company.’
 A SPAC is formed by the founders; they raise capital through an Initial Public Offering (IPO).
 This company has no current business operations.
 Then the company goes out to merge with an existing private operating company.
 This is why they are called a blank-check company.
 Investors put funds in, not exactly knowing what the investment will be.
 They invest based on the reputation and experience of the founder.
 Depending on how the offering documents are written, a SPAC must generally complete a merger within 18-24 months of their IPO.
 For the existing private operating company, the route to becoming a public company in the past was an IPO.
 Shares are created, underwritten by investment bankers and sold to the Public.
 The SPAC is clearly a non-traditional IPO.